tuarua/WebViewANE/ISSUE_TEMPLATE.md

 - **Have you read the README carefully?**
-    - Follow the instructions provided before rasing an issue.
+    - Follow the instructions provided before raising an issue.

 - **What version of the product are you using?**
     - What version are you using?